erbalo/go-training/chapter3/README.md

 In the current compilers, if a variable has its address taken, that variable is a candidate for allocation on the heap.
 However, a basic escape analysis recognizes some cases when such variables will not live past the return from the function and can reside on the stack.

 There is a way to check what happens in your code in order to see where a variable will be allocated.
-This is called escape analysis and is a advanced topic not covered here.
+This is called escape analysis and is an advanced topic not covered here.

 In general we should not hunt for performance optimizations of these types and focus on the task at hand.
 Optimization can always take place in the future and after it becomes a problem.
 This is why it makes sense for some services to monitor also the memory and the GC of a Go process.